vastoboy/Caesar-Light/README.md

 # Caesar

-Simple Python Reverse Shell For Educational Purposes
+Simple Python Reverse Shell Prototype For Educational Purposes.

-The program can be used to gain an indepth profile of a target by extracting sensitive data and analysing that data
+The program can be used to gain an indepth profile of a target by extracting sensitive data and analysing that data.

 The server script was developed in Ubuntu\
-Install Elasticsearch and set up an index before running server program
+Install Elasticsearch and set up an index before running server program.

 Data Used in this example has been generated for this demonstration and it is not a real person's data nor does it represent a real individual's browsing activitiy.